ha-anna/ha-anna.github.io/Scrimba_Projects/README.md

-# Scrimba Projects [completed by Ha Anna]
+# Scrimba Projects

 Hello!
-Here you can see all of the projects I completed while completing [Scrimba's Frontend Developer Career Path](https://scrimba.com/learn/frontend).
+Here you can see all of the projects I coded while completing [Scrimba's Frontend Developer Career Path](https://scrimba.com/learn/frontend).

 ## Table of contents
 - [Overview](#overview)